-On-campus work authorization is work for Boston College including commercial firms on campus which provide direct services to students (such as the BC Bookstore, owned by Follet) or off-campus employment which has a contract-based educational affiliation with the University, is an integral part of the student's educational program, and is conducted under the supervision of a faculty advisor (for example, research which is part of a grant which is not payable through BC)
+On-campus work authorization is work for Boston College including commercial firms on campus which provide direct services to students (such as the BC Bookstore, owned by Follet) or in rare cases, off-campus employment which has a contract-based educational affiliation with the University, is an integral part of the student's educational program, and is conducted under the supervision of a faculty advisor (for example, research which is part of a grant which is not payable through BC)

 - On campus work is approved by the Office of International Students and Scholars and does not require that a student submit an application to the Immigration Service.

 - On campus work permission is limited to a maximum of 20 hours per week while school is in session and can be full-time during vacation periods (including summer break).
-Aside from work for Boston College, the definition of what is considered to be "on-campus" includes:

-- International students are not elgible for federally-funded "work-study" positions
+- International students are not elgible for federally-funded "work-study" positions.

 - Students who are transferring to another school or have graduated and will be starting a new degree program at another school, are eligible to work on campus during the summer of this transition period.

 Am I eligible to work on campus?

 Undergraduate Students: If you are transferring from another American university or you are an exchange student you may be eligible to begin working your first semester.
 All incoming freshmen will NOT be eligible to work until second semester.